 There are actually a few reasons why having your own DIY slingshot is a must.
 In fact, the DIY slingshot I created served a lot of purposes.
 One thing that it can do is to make a fantastic emergency weapon.
 The fact that it is light and small makes it easy to use, especially during emergencies.

-I’m sure you will also find the process of practicing with it fun and exciting because it is not necessary to do it in a huge range.
+I’m sure you will also find the process of practicing with it fun and exciting because it is not necessary to do it at a large range.
 I also noticed how good the DIY slingshot is when it comes to hunting.
 You can expect small game, like rabbits and squirrels, to fall with each blow.

 Another advantage of a slingshot when used for hunting is that it tends to work quietly.
 It does not draw attention, making it a lot easier to hunt.
 Since it is small, maneuvering it while in the woods is also easy.